benmed00/Online-PDF-CV/README.md

 # Create an app in heroku :

-you can use the heroku hosting for small app FREE (as trailer) https://dashboard.heroku.com/apps
+you can use the heroku hosting for small app FREE (as trailer).

+https://dashboard.heroku.com/apps

 # Create a CV online :